IActivePacketSource

 CreditBasedShaper compound module

-This module implements a credit based shaper using a gate submodule to manage the number of credits.
+Implements a credit-based shaper using a gate submodule to manage the number of credits.

 EmptyPacketSource simple module